RichardByrne95/CI-MS4-TuckIn/README.md

 ### Support

-# Testing

-Why underscores were used in html files instead of hyphens

-Timezone for person marking this project.
-Some restaurants may not be open depending on what time of day the examiner is grading this project.
-Time is set to Dublin time.

-After completing circa 75% of the project, I received feedback regarding my previous project stating that it would be useful to include more detail in my commit messages.
-I integrated this feedback into this project as soon as I received it by increasing the frequency at which I made commits.
-This allowed for lower-level and less-crucial functionality and changes to be documented.

-For users, the user field was named 'customer' instead of 'user' to prevent confusion in the future, if user accounts for the restaurants themselves were to be set up to allow them to manage their menu.

 Used https://webformatter.com/javascript for JavaScript formatting

-Phone number purposely excluded from restaurant menu to encourage the user to order through tuckin.
-Phone number is provided on order confirmation page.

 Used https://www.cookiepolicygenerator.com/ to generate cookie and privacy policies.
 Cookies image - https://www.pexels.com/photo/cookies-on-square-white-ceramic-plate-890577/
 Privacy Image - https://www.pexels.com/photo/camera-cctv-control-monitoring-274895/

-Footer was removed from bag and checkout pages so as to minimise potential distractions that could prevent the user from completing an order.

-f-strings were replaced with the .format method for Stripe's webhook handlers, as 500 errors were frequently occurring when using f-strings.
-Stripe also us the .format method in their example code in the [Stripe Docs](https://stripe.com/docs/webhooks/build).

-The 'payment_intent.succeeded' webhook from Stripe kept failing due to being unable to get anything except the payment id from the intent (an Attribute error kept occurring, Stripe support recommended removing the code causing the issue).
-As each payment intent is unique, the decision was made to simply use the payment intent to search for the order in the webhook handler.

-While jQuery was used for most of the JavaScript in the project, it was not used for the implementation of Google Autocomplete, in order to stick to Google's recommended practices.

-CSRF tokens were removed while testing to avoid conflict with Cypress not providing the CSRF tokens needed for Django's security.

-While there are measure in place throughout the project to ensure the validity of the address inputted by the user, a user can still place an order with a false or disingenuous address.
-In a production website, full address verification provided by the Google Places API that is behind a paywall would be used to prevent this from happening.

-When changing a food's quantity in the bag, it is presumed that if the user does not continue with checkout, that they do not want to save the changes they made to any quantities in their bag.

-As this is a MVP, all restaurants are presumed to deliver all over Dublin.
-In a commercial scenario, a more sophisticated system of address verification, delivery radii and geo-tracking would be used from the paid services of the Google Places API.

-In a commercial setting, the logo would just read 'TuckIn' without the '- Dublin' ending.
-The '- Dublin' ending currently exists as part of a number of measures to ensure users know that the current state of the site only allows ordering from restaurants in Dublin.